 If you have a current or rising senior, please check here for important information pertaining to your son's senior year and graduation.
 Information can also be found in the IA Handbook.

 A Senior Fee of $500.00 will be charged to offset the costs of graduation and to fund a variety of activities to celebrate the Senior Class throughout the year.
 This fee will be broken into two payments: $250 is due in November and $250 in January.
-These payments will be billed through Alpha Accounting.
+These payments will be billed through Alpha Accounting and is non-refundable.

 For graduation, the Senior Fee will cover: cap and gowns, diplomas, diploma covers, graduation sword, cords, stole, embroidery, and venue rentals for baccalaureate and graduation ceremonies.
 Per an agreement with our photographer, each family will also receive a digital copy (usually a thumb drive) of the professional photos taken during the baccalaureate and graduation ceremonies, including family photos taken after graduation.
 This may change if this agreement changes or another photographer is necessary.

 Iron Academy will make an effort to hold one senior celebration event per quarter, which will be paid for by the Senior Fee.
 Students will also receive a yard sign and a class T-shirt, included in this fee.
 Parents may be asked to donate time or supplies to help make these events successful.

 The Senior Fee will not cover optional items such as yearbooks, graduation announcements, class rings, letter jackets, school pictures, Senior Trip fees, additional class T-shirts/spirit wear, etc.

 "The Bible can seem almost like a mythical book.
 Unfamiliar names, places, and a history very different from our own.
 With the popularity of The Chronicles of Narnia and The Lord of the Rings, the Bible can be read with a similar type of allegory.
 A life so different from our own, yet we know there is something important to be gleaned from these stories.